deathtothecorporation/plunder-docs/overview/overview.md

 Where a `Nat` is a natural number and a `Law` is a user-defined function. `() / App` denotes function application, `{} / Law` is a list of values and `<> / Pin` is a sort of runtime hint that has to do with optimizing memory layout.

-We'll talk about what this means in a while, but for now let's just make clear that this is the **entire** data model of our system.
+We'll talk about what this means in a while, but for now let's just make clear that this is the **entire** data model of our system _and_ anything that users write using this system.

 ## Bootstrapping